 Copenhagen, Denmark, Jan 30, 2006 (UPI via COMTEX) — Danish researchers say a happy marriage and plenty of money can take years off of a person’s appearance.

-The study, conducted by the University of Southern Demark, found that a married woman who has not spent a lot of time in the sun could look at least seven years younger than a woman who is single.
+The study, conducted by the University of Southern Demark, found that a married woman who has not spent much of the time in the sun could look at least seven years younger than a single woman.
 Also, marriage can make a woman look almost two years younger by the time she reaches middle age.